refinedev/refine/documentation/docs/tutorial/3-adding-crud-actions/4-add-delete-action.md

     next: tutorial/adding-crud-actions/sort-and-filters
 ---

 There are multiple ways to implement deleting a record in **refine**.
-This post explores one way that already came implemented with the project, using the `meta.canDelete` property.
-And second, by adding a `<DeleteButton />` component.
+This post explores one way that already came implemented with the project, using the `meta.canDelete` property of a resource item in the `resources` array.
+It also demonstrate a second option by adding a `<DeleteButton />` component to each item in the blog post `list` page.

-## Using `meta.canDelete` Property on Show Page and Edit Page
+## `delete` Action Using `meta.canDelete` Property on a Resource

-When we define a resource, we are able enable the delete feature on the `show` page and `edit` page of an item belonging to that resource.
+When we define a resource, we are able to enable the delete feature on that resource item's `show` page and `edit` page.
 We can do this by setting the resource's `meta.canDelete` property to `true`:

 ```tsx src="src/App.tsx"
 // Inside App.tsx